 Generally, however, the player behaviour was refreshing.
 When words were exchanged there were often smiles… I might even grow to support Australia again.

 The Indians are a weird mob.
 Time after time in Australia they sabotage their own efforts.
 Yadav was never going to be the answer and his presence just added to the length of the tail.
 They have some thinking to do as the Boxing Day Test approaches.
-The openers are shot, they need a spinner, Pant could be star with the bat and Vihari looks ok too.
+The openers are shot, they need a spinner, Pant could be a star with the bat and Vihari looks ok too.
 India needs to win this series – a cooler captain and a harder tail will help.

 The shake up in Australian cricket has uncovered a real captain and, in Marcus Harris, an opener of great promise.
 The attack has been just about faultless and an unexpected morale boosting series win isn’t beyond them either.